-c) Thesis Committee (Plan I students)
+b) Thesis Committee (M.S.
+Plan I students)

-The Masters Plan I student, in consultation with his/her major professor and graduate advisor, nominate 3 faculty to serve on the Thesis Committee.
-The major professor serves as the Chair of the committee.
+The M.S.
+Plan I student, in consultation with their Major Professor and Graduate Advisor, nominate 3 faculty to serve on the Thesis Committee.
+The Major Professor serves as the Chair of the Thesis Committee.
 These nominations are submitted to the Office of Graduate Studies for formal appointment in accordance with Graduate Council policy (DDB 80, Graduate Council B.1.).
+The Thesis Committee will typically meet first in the Spring quarter of the first year, and then again at least once per year.

-d) Comprehensive Examination Committee (Plan II students)
+c) Comprehensive Examination Committee (M.S.
+Plan II students)

-Under exceptional circumstances a student enrolled in the GGI PhD or Masters in Science Plan I program might request to change the degree objectives to a Masters in Science Plan II.
-If recommended by the students advisor, in consultation with the major professor, a three faculty member Comprehensive Examination Committee will be assembled to conduct a comprehensive examination that covers depths and breadth of knowledge in Immunology.
-The Masters Plan II student, in consultation with his/her major professor and graduate advisor, nominate the Examination Committee to the Executive Committee for approval.
+Under exceptional circumstances a student enrolled in the GGI PhD or M.S.
+Plan I program might request to change the degree objectives to a M.S. in Science Plan II.
+If recommended by the student's advisor, in consultation with the Major Professor, a three-faculty member Comprehensive Examination Committee will be assembled to conduct a comprehensive examination that covers depths and breadth of knowledge in immunology.
+The M.S.
+Plan II student, in consultation with their Major Professor and graduate advisor, nominate the Examination Committee to the Executive Committee for approval.

-A Graduate Studies-approved PhD qualifying examination committee (see PhD program) can serve as the Masters Plan II Comprehensive Examination Committee.
-If the qualifying examination committee fails the PhD student relative to PhD criteria, they may deem performance sufficient to meet the requirements of a Master's level exam.
+A Graduate Studies-approved PhD Qualifying Examination Committee (see PhD program) can serve as the M.S.
+Plan II Comprehensive Examination Committee.
+If the QE Committee fails the PhD student relative to PhD criteria, they may deem performance sufficient to meet the requirements of a M.S. level exam.